Hyundai RM20e is the ultimate electric hot hatch - Roadshow

 Remember Hyundai's awesome little mid-engine RM19 concept that debuted at the 2019 Los Angeles Auto Show?
 I sure do; it's amazing.
 So how does Hyundai one-up that?
 Meet the RM20e, which makes its debut this weekend at the Beijing Motor Show.
 It's the same rolling lab race car setup as the RM19, but with one major -- and majorly cool -- difference: it's electric.

-The RM20e certainly looks the business, and it's essentially a modified version of the Veloster N ETCR electric race car.
+The RM20e certainly looks the business, and it's essentially a modified version of its Veloster N ETCR electric race car.
 Hyundai doesn't say exactly how big the RM20e's battery pack is, only confirming that it produces 810 horsepower and 708 pound-feet of torque.
-For comparison, the RM19 I drove last year produced 390 hp and 350 lb-ft of torque.
+For comparison, the RM19 I drove last year produced 390 hp and 350 lb.-ft. of torque.
 But because batteries are inherently heavier, the RM20e is undoubtedly lugging around a lot more weight, though Hyundai doesn't specify an exact amount.

 The Hyundai RM20e is a little electric rocketSee all photos